Travel Management Overview

 For example, on National Forest System Roads that allow motor vehicle use, the two primary designations are Roads Open to Highway Legal Vehicles Only and Roads Open to All Vehicles.

 Some examples of the vehicle types that are highway legal are: passenger cars, pickup trucks, SUVs and motorcycles that by state law are licensed for general operation on all public roads within the state.

 Some examples of vehicles that are not highway legal include: ATVs, UTVs (side by sides), off road motorcycles, golf carts and any other motor vehicle that by state law is not licensed for general operation on all public roads in the state.

 A road that is designated as open to all motor vehicles allows any motor vehicle both licensed and unlicensed for general operation on all public roads in the state which would include all Off Highway Vehicles.

 Refer to the appropriate Motor Vehicle Use Map to determine the allowed motor vehicle use for a specific National Forest System road, trail or area.
 These free maps are available at any of the offices listed below or on-line by clicking on the following links.

 **The pdf files below require Adobe Acrobat.
 They are large files that may take some time to access depending upon what type of internet connection you have.
 We apologize for this inconvenience.

 About the MVUMs

-Travel management is a, on-going process and our designations may change on an annual basis.
-Check with your local Forest Service office to ensure you have the most current map.
+Travel management is an on-going process and our designations may change on an annual basis.
+Check this webpage or your local Forest Service office to ensure you have the most current map.

 Travel Management References and Links